Parallel Painting

 Days 11-14

-• Door and drawer removal.
+• Door and drawer-front removal.
 Every door, drawer front, and piece of hardware is carefully labeled and removed.
 Hinges and handles are bagged and tagged so everything goes back exactly where it belongs.

-• Dust containment setup.
+• Sealed negative-pressure containment setup.
 Plastic barrier walls are constructed around the work area with sealed edges.
-HEPA extraction and negative air pressure are established to keep your living space clean.
+Negative air pressure is established — any air movement goes inward, not outward, keeping overspray contained during finishing.

 • Surface preparation begins.
-Cabinet frames are degreased, sanded, and prepped on-site.
-Any damage, dents, or holes are repaired.
+Cabinet frames are cleaned, deglossed, sanded with HEPA-vacuumed equipment, and prepped on-site.
+Any damage, dents, holes, or grain filling needed for the wood and finish condition is handled here.

 • Doors and drawers leave the house.
 All removed pieces are transported to our controlled spray environment for off-site finishing.